 There is currently a study being carried out by King’s specifically on diverticulitis and the use of Symprove liquid probiotic and the team expects to present its findings in the next few months.
 Based on the other studies, there is nothing to suggest that Symprove will not be equally effective at helping to improve the symptoms of diverticulitis.

-Symprove liquid probiotic is available as Symprove Original or Symprove Mango and Passionfruit.
+Symprove liquid probiotic is available as Symprove Daily Essential Original, Symprove Daily Essential Mango and Passionfruit or Symprove Daily Essential - Strawberry & Raspberry.
 By reducing our intestinal inflammation, balancing our gut bacteria, and improving our intestinal motility it is likely that we can prevent diverticulitis attacks or at least abate the symptoms of diverticular disease.